LUIGI Curini

 Third theme: Nash equilibrium (suggested movie: A beautiful mind)

-Fourth theme: Nash equilibrium and mixed strategies
+Fourth theme: Normal-form games and mixed strategies

 (playing games with R: the hop package)

-(suggested movie: Sliding Doors, Sherlock Holmes: A game of shadows)
+Sixth theme: Dynamic games in extensive form (suggested movie: Sherlock Holmes: A game of shadows; Sliding Doors)

-Sixth theme: Dynamic games of imperfect information
+Seventh theme: Dynamic games of imperfect information

-Seventh theme part 1: Games of incomplete information: static games
+Eight theme: Games of incomplete information: static games

-Seventh theme part 2: Games of incomplete information: dynamic games
+Ninth theme: Games of incomplete information: dynamic games

 Conclusion: A philosophical ending